Browser does not support script.

 Foundations in Social Science, Health & Medicine - 7SSHM720

-PG Certificate and DiplomaStudents registered for the PG Certificate take Medicine, Health and Society and a further 30 credits from compulsory and/or optional modules.
+PG Certificate and DiplomaStudents registered for the PG Certificate take The Politics of Health & Medicine and a further 30 credits from compulsory and/or optional modules.
 PG Diploma students take all compulsory and core modules (except for the Dissertation) and optional modules to gain a total of 120 credits.

 Students can select 30-35 credits of optional modules from within the department or from other departments within King's College.
 Listed below are some of the modules offered within the department, a full list can be found here.